-You do require an Environment Agency rod licence to fish in our lake.
+You will require an Environment Agency rod licence to fish the two lakes at Lower Aylescott.

 EA bailiffs do have the right to come onto private property to check for licences.